microsoftgraph/microsoft-graph-docs/concepts/generatecertificate.md

 Azure Active Directory (Azure AD) supports two types of authentication for service principals: **password-based authentication** (app secret) and **certificate-based authentication**.
 While app secrets can easily be created by using the **App registrations** blade in the portal, it is recommended that your application uses a certificate.

 For testing purposes, you can use a self-signed public certificate instead of a Certificate Authority (CA) signed certificate.
-This article shows you how to use PowerShell to generate and export a self-signed certificate with or without a private key.
+This article shows you how to use PowerShell to create and export a self-signed certificate with or without a private key.

 > [!CAUTION]
 > Using a self-signed certificate is only recommended for development, not production.